ON THIS PAGE: You will learn about the different types of treatments doctors use for people with gallbladder cancer. Use the menu to see other pages.

 Cholecystectomy.
 Also called a simple cholecystectomy, this procedure involves the removal of the gallbladder.
 An extended cholecystectomy is the removal of the gallbladder, 1 inch or more of liver tissue located next to the gallbladder, and all of the lymph nodes in the region.

 Radical gallbladder resection.
 This procedure involves the removal of the gallbladder, a wedge-shaped section of the liver near the gallbladder, the common bile duct, part or all of the ligaments between the liver and intestines, and the lymph nodes around the pancreas and nearby blood vessels.
-This surgery may be recommended even if a simple cholecystectomy was already done.
+This surgery may be recommended even if a simple cholecystectomy was already done for a more complete resection to remove potentially cancerous cells.

 Palliative surgery.
 Surgery may sometimes help relieve symptoms caused by gallbladder cancer, even if the tumor cannot be removed completely.
 For example, surgery may relieve a blockage of the bile ducts or intestines, or relieve bleeding.